yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 it with "@jeff, I think the solution you've got already is good enough, because ..."
 This way, you will help the assigned to close the ticket and move on.

-If you think the solution is wrong, address your comment to the assignee of the ticket, starting with "@jeff, I believe your solution is not good enough because ..."
+If you think the solution is wrong, address your comment to the assigned of the ticket, starting with "@jeff, I believe your solution is not good enough because ..."
 This way, you will help the ticket reporter keep the ticket open until a proper solution comes up.